 3. Use a pro biotic.
 A good one is Forta Flora.
 You can obtain it from your vet.
 If your pup has diarrhea, have your vet check the puppy out but consider regular use of probiotics in your dog's diet.
 You can also purchase probiotics from these places.

 4. Organic canned pumpkin.
 Works great for upset stomachs and diarrhea.
 Keep a couple cans ( you can get it at a Whole Foods or like store) available.

 5. Do your research on dog foods.
 This website, the Dog Food Project is easy to navigate and I find the information is balanced, sensible and informative.

 In my own words.

 The quick rise in the popularity of Goldendoodles is due to the dogs themselves.
 They are a most marvelous hybrid.
 Goldendoodles are a first generation cross, and as such they exhibit hybrid vigor.
 This is a Phenomenon in animal breeding referring to the fact that the first cross between two unrelated purebred lines is healthier and grows better and lives longer than either parent line.
 The hybrid cross between these two parent breeds are terrific family dogs, friendly, intelligent, affectionate and easy to train.

-When you breed the to unrelated pure bred dogs you lower the health issues.
+When you breed the two unrelated pure bred dogs you lower the health issues.
 They do not in most cases have the hereditary problems associated with the pure breeds in both breeds.
 If both parent dogs do not have the hereditary defects then the puppies will not have the defects.
-This include Hip, elbow, eye, and heart defects.
+This includes hip, elbow, eye, and heart defects.
 These are all hereditary diseases.
-I know this because I chose to further my education and study the breeding process at my local college "Blue Ridge Community College" and what causes certain defects in dogs.
-To make myself the best breeder I could be.
+I know this because I chose to further my education and study the breeding process at my local college "Blue Ridge Community College" and what causes certain defects in dogs to make myself the best breeder I could be.
 (Unfortunately this did not help my spelling) LOL